tranfh/BrokeAz-Trading-React/README.md

 Demo : https://brokeaz-trading.herokuapp.com/

 ### Note:
-The website isnt exactly mobile friendly.
-For best results please open via webbrowser
+For best viewing results please open via a web browser.

 On initial load due to the nature of the free subscription to Heroku, the server is shutdown when idle so it may take time to load.

 ## Introduction